-Based on political ethnography inside both legal and blacklisted labor organizations in China, my book reveals how state repression is deployed on the ground and to what effect on mobilization.
+Based on political ethnography inside labor organizations in China, this book reveals how state repression is deployed on the ground and to what effect on mobilization.
 It presents a novel dynamic of civil society contention - mobilizing without the masses - that lowers the risk of activism under duress.
 Instead of facilitating collective action, activists coach the aggrieved to challenge authorities one by one.
 In doing so, they lower the risks of organizing while empowering the weak.

 "Nearly seventy years ago, Mao Zedong's Communist party came to power through mass protests and a people's army.
 Since then his successors have been increasingly intent on limiting the possibilities for mass protest of their policies or organized resistance of any sort.
 Diana Fu ingeniously explores and explains how China's modern citizens are working around those constraints and creating new forms of apparently-unorganized resistance.
 This is an important and under-appreciated part of the struggle to determine China's political future."

 “Drawing on extensive interviews and participant observation with above-ground and underground labor organizers and migrant workers, Diana Fu shows how contentious activity is organized ‘without the masses’ in China, in quiet but effective contradiction to the country’s official labor policies.
 Her deeply embedded ethnography shows how organizers have adapted to the fragmented opportunity structure of the Chinese state at the local level.
 Her book represents an important contribution to the literature on contentious politics and is a milestone in our understanding of China’s powerful but deeply flawed industrial relations system.”